wendyverdonk93/docs/content/api/orders/post_order_template.md

 {{< /code-block >}}

 {{< description >}}
-## Dynamic Template
+## Dynamic template

-You can define the template of the MultiSafepay payment page within a transaction request.
-This can be done by providing a template_id of a predefined template within your MultiSafepay account or by providing a template object structure within the transaction request.
-When both are provided, the template object is primary.
+To apply a template to the [MultiSafepay payment page](/payments/checkout/payment-pages/), include in the transaction request:

+- The `template_id` of a template within your MultiSafepay account, **or**
+- A template object structure.

+If you provide both, the template object is primary.

+### Template object structures

-The template object structure needs to include the JSON CSS parameters.
-When sending partial CSS settings within the template structure, only the sent parameter will override the default MultiSafepay template.
+The template object structure must include full JSON CSS parameters.
+If you only send partial CSS settings, the parameter you send overrides the default MultiSafepay template.

-When sending images within the template structure for the "logo" and "header", you can use external references but they must be using HTTPS, otherwise they will be ignored.
+When sending images in the template structure for the logo and header, you must use HTTPS, otherwise they will be ignored.

 **Parameters**